 The Antarctic Heritage Trust is a New Zealand-based charity with a vision of inspiring explorers.

-The Antarctic Heritage Trust (NZ) was established in 1987 and cares for five expedition bases in the Ross Sea region of Antarctica:
+The Antarctic Heritage Trust (NZ) was established in 1987.
+It manages the Ross Sea Heritage Restoration Project, which is a multi-year, multi-site conservation project caring for five expedition bases in the Ross Sea region of Antarctica:

 - Borchgrevink’s Hut, Cape Adare

 Teams of conservation experts work in Antarctica conserving the explorers’ bases and the more than 20,000 artefacts the men left behind, including clothing, food and equipment.